Updated: May 25

 Celebs to be inspired by: Kate Middleton, Helen Mirren, Angelina Jolie, Emily Blunt

-The colour will look in harmony with you
+The colour will look in harmony with your natural colouring

 You will see your face first, not the colour